hlascelles/karina_personal_website/_posts/kitchen/2013-05-01-farro-kale-squash-bowl.md

 * Meanwhile, remove the stems from the kale.
 Wash and dry the kale, and chop it finely.
 * Make the dressing - place olive oil, vinegar, mustard and salt in a small glass jar.
 Close the lid and shake violently.
 * Mix the kale with the dressing by hand, massage it well.
+* Mix the cooked farro with a bit of olive oil and zaatar.
 * Serve Buddha bowl style - farro, spicy oven baked butternut squash (or other starchy vegetable), dressed kale and mozzarella.

 **Notes:** Farro is the grains of hulled wheat, that is a type of wheat that cannot be threshed.
 Three most popular species are emmer (Triticum dicoccum), einkorn (Triticum monococcum) and spelt (Triticum spelta).